-The Institute for Law and Public Affairs supports UTSA students interested in pursuing careers in law through advising, internships, special events, and its hallmark, the Summer Law School Preparation Academy.
-Hundreds of students have graduated from the Summer Law School Preparation Academy since its inception in 2001, and in the years since the program began its alumni have gained admission to over 150 law schools in 44 states, the District of Columbia, Puerto Rico, and Europe.
+The Institute for Law and Public Affairs (ILPA) supports UTSA students interested in pursuing careers in law through pre-law advising and events, the Certificate in Legal Studies, and its hallmark, the Summer Law School Preparation Academy (SLSPA).
+Since its inception in 2001, SLSPA alumni have gained admission to over 150 law schools in 44 states, the District of Columbia, Puerto Rico, and Europe.

-is the organization that administers the Law School Admissions Test and the Credential Assembly Service.
+The organization that administers the Law School Admissions Test and the Credential Assembly Service.
 They have a wealth of resources and information available to prelaw students at http://www.lsac.org/jd

 The Law School Admission Council developed the DiscoverLaw.org campaign to encourage racially and ethnically diverse students to discover career opportunities in law and choose a path in undergraduate school to help them succeed.
-Learn more at http://www.discoverlaw.org/.
+Learn more at http://www.discoverlaw.org/

 Texas Appleseed Diversity Scholars program provides assistance with LSAT preparation and mentoring opportunities for minority residents of Texas underrepresented in law schools.
-Click here to learn more.
+Learn more about Texas Appleseed .